elitau/pact_elixir/rust/v1/pact_mock_server_cli/README.md

     -p, --port <port>            port the master mock server runs on (defaults to 8080)

 SUBCOMMANDS:
-    create    Creates a new mock server from a pact file help      Prints this message or the help of the given subcommand(s) list      Lists all the running mock servers start     Starts the master mock server
+    create      Creates a new mock server from a pact file help        Prints this message or the help of the given subcommand(s) list        Lists all the running mock servers shutdown    Shutdown the mock server by id or port number, releasing all its resources start       Starts the master mock server
     verify      Verify the mock server by id or port number, and generate a pact file if all ok
 ```

 ### Options